-Within the AutoEntry bank statement module it is possible to code the transactions to nominal accounts (and more) before exporting to excel/.csv files or specifically for particular accounts packages. *For companies integrated with QBO, there is a slightly different process available - see here.
+Within the AutoEntry Bank Statements module it is possible to code the transactions to nominal accounts (and more) before exporting to excel/.csv files or specifically for particular accounts packages.

-As standard, once coded, you can export to Excel and .csv files and also to these specific accounts packages:
+As standard, once coded, you can export to Excel and .csv files and also to these specific accounting packages:

 Unlike invoices, the statement images do not transfer through with the exported data.
 Before coding can be done, a list of category accounts must be present in AutoEntry.
 See here to find out how.